Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dirichlet_Distribution.md

   geom_density(fill = "red", alpha = 0.3) +
   labs(title = "Posterior Distribution of theta_3", x = "theta_3", y = "Density")
 ```

-### Conclusion

-This example demonstrates how to implement a Bayesian model with a Dirichlet prior using `Stan` and `rstan` in R. The model is defined in Stan, compiled, and then fitted using observed data.
-Finally, we extract and visualize the posterior distributions to analyze the results.

-The Dirichlet distribution in this context provides a flexible way to model probabilities across multiple categories, making it useful in many applications, including topic modeling and Bayesian inference.